 - Teachers take attendance each Sunday.

 - Students can make up absences by attending services during Great Lent and other Feast days during the year.
 Advise teacher or Catechism office of attendance to receive credit.

-- Students can record attendance for attending service at another Orthodox church with a note from the priest or Catechism Directors of church attended.
+- Students can record attendance for attending service at another Orthodox church with a note from the priest or Catechism Directors of the church that was attended.

 5. Charitable Outreach Mission Program & Fundraiser

-- Our Catechism School (Preschool through 12th grade) participates in major Outreach Missions & fundraisers programs during a year:
+- Our Catechism School (Preschool through 12th grade) participates in major Outreach Missions & fundraiser programs throughout the year:

 - “Children feeding other Children” to gather food for the needy in our communities (Southeastern Oakland Shelter—S.O.S.).

 - Raise funds for the “Orthodox Christian Mission Center” (O.C.M.C.) during Great Lent.

 - Through these projects our children learn to share with others, thereby practicing the virtue of Christian charity.

 - One additional project will be the “Crowns” for cancer patients at Karmanos Cancer Center and Mott children’s Hospital Ann Arbor.